lindselliott/fitcal/README.md

 # fitcal
 _A CSV to ICS converter for raw exported Fitbit data._

-The purpose of this converter is to have a place where you can turn your exported Fitbit data and imported into whatever calendar you use on an everyday basis.
+The purpose of this converter is to have a place where you can turn your exported Fitbit data and import it into whatever calendar you use on an everyday basis.
 Sometimes it's nice to keep things all in one place.
+I get that.

 ## How to Run:
 To Run the converter just hop in the fitcal directory and use the path to your exported Fitbit data (.csv) as your first and only argument.